geosolutions-it/MapStore2/docs/developer-guide/building-and-developing.md

  * creating the final war for deploy into a J2EE container (e.g. Tomcat)

 To create the final war, you have several options:
- * full build, including submodules (e.g. GeoStore)
+ * full build, including submodules and frontend (e.g. GeoStore)

 `./build.sh`

-or

-`mvn clean install -Pgeostore,proxy, extjs,postgres,h2_disk`

- * fast build (will use the last compiled version of submodules)
+ * fast build (will use the last compiled version of submodules and compiled frontend)

 `mvn clean install`